jk96491/SMAC/README.md

  ```shell
 pip install -r requirements.txt
 ```
-Unfortunately, you need to install the two below yourself (it is not difficult).
+Unfortunately, you need to install the one below yourself (it is not difficult).

 You just need to install pytorch.
  ```shell